 The Authority Gap is a measure of how much more seriously we still take men than women.
 We assume a man knows what he’s talking about until he proves otherwise, while for women, it’s all too often the other way round.
 Women are twice as likely as men to say they have to provide evidence of their competence or that people are surprised at their abilities.

-Why close the Authority Gap?
+Why narrow the Authority Gap?

 Performance